oracle/terraform-provider-oci/website/docs/d/database_management_managed_database_sql_tuning_advisor_tasks_finding.html.markdown

 * `begin_exec_id` - (Optional) The optional greater than or equal to filter on the execution ID related to a specific SQL Tuning Advisor task.
 * `end_exec_id` - (Optional) The optional less than or equal to query parameter to filter on the execution ID related to a specific SQL Tuning Advisor task.
-* `finding_filter` - (Optional) Filters which findings get shown in the report
+* `finding_filter` - (Optional) The filter used to display specific findings in the report.
 * `index_hash_filter` - (Optional) The hash value of the index table name.
 * `managed_database_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Managed Database.
-* `search_period` - (Optional) How far back the API will search for begin and end exec id, if not supplied.
+* `search_period` - (Optional) The search period during which the API will search for begin and end exec id, if not supplied.
 Unused if beginExecId and endExecId optional query params are both supplied.
 * `sql_tuning_advisor_task_id` - (Required) The SQL tuning task identifier.
 This is not the [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `stats_hash_filter` - (Optional) The hash value of the object for the statistic finding search.